Rfam/rfam-docs/docs/source/rfam-cloud.rst

 Build and calibrate a :ref:`glossary:Covariance model (CM)` based on your seed alignment and search for similar sequences in the :ref:`glossary:rfamseq` database::

-  rfsearch.pl -nodesc -relax -t 25 -cnompi
+  rfsearch.pl -nodesc -relax -t 25

 .. list-table::